jakemeinershagen/WWW/README.md

 		(even if it is in another room).
 - Make some music and sound effects!
 (If you want to learn to make your own music, then take this opportunity to learn about chip-tunes, and compose something fun!)

+## Stretch Goals

+- Create an overlay map that shows explored areas
+- Create more content